seatsio/seatsio.github.io/docs/Event Manager/event-manager-configuring.md

 Can be either:

 - `'manageObjectStatuses'`: to book and release seats
-- `'manageForSaleConfig'`: to mark seats as [for sale and not for sale](api-v2#core-resources-objects-for-sale-not-for-sale).
+- `'manageForSaleConfig'`: to mark seats as [for sale / not for sale](doc:api-for-sale-not-for-sale).
 - `'manageTableBooking'`: to indicate which tables are bookable as a whole, and which ones are bookable by seat
 - `'manageChannels'`: to manage the list of channels for the event, and to assign objects to channels.